quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of QUIC Handshake packets are encrypted using keys established during the initial handshake exchange, and are therefore not visible.

-Initial, Handshake, and 1-RTT packets belong to cryptographic and transport contexts.
-The Client Completion {{fig-init-complete}} and the Server Completion {{fig-hs-complete}} flights conclude these first two contexts, by sending final acknowledgments and CRYPTO frames.
+Initial, Handshake, and 1-RTT packets belong to different cryptographic and transport contexts.
+The Client Completion {{fig-init-complete}} and the Server Completion {{fig-hs-complete}} flights conclude the Initial and Handshake contexts, by sending final acknowledgments and CRYPTO frames.

 ~~~~~